Teressa Raiford: 2020 Portland Mayoral election

 Raiford announced her plan to run for mayor in late 2017, being one of the first candidates to announce her plan.
 In late 2019 and early 2020, she began recruiting volunteers and actively campaigning.
 On May 19, 2020, Raiford lost the primary election to Ted Wheeler and Sarah Iannarone, coming in 3rd place with 18,310 votes (8.40%).

-After her defeat in the primary, supporters of Raiford have promoted a write-in campaign, although Raiford has said she won’t be actively campaigning.
+After her defeat in the primary, supporters of Raiford promoted a write-in campaign, although Raiford declined to campaign actively.
+However, she did not call on her followers to stop the effort, so it remained a factor in the runoff between Wheeler and Iannarone.